RJEGR/2nd-Workshop-in-Advanced-Bioinformatics/README.md

 ![Figure.
 2](https://media.springernature.com/full/springer-static/image/art%3A10.1186%2Fs12859-018-2049-x/MediaObjects/12859_2018_2049_Fig1_HTML.gif)

-Figuure 2.
-A two-step procedure was used to detect putative promoters (Fig. [1](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-018-2049-x#Fig1)).
+Figure 2.
+A two-step procedure was used to detect putative promoters.
 The first step consisted in the identification of the putative promoter “AT-rich element”.
 The second step was the identification of putative G-quadruplex motifs extended up to 50 bp upstream from the 5′-end of the selected AT-rich element.
 G-quadruplexes could have an influence on gene expression also when localized on the reverse strand relative to transcription direction.
 For this reason we searched for putative G-quadruplex motifs on either sense or antisense strand (Di Salvo et al 2018).

 There is evidence that G-quadruplex formation in promoter “anchor” (− 35 sequence) elements could impair transcription initiation by RNA polymerase, or if present in the antisense strand of bacterial σ70 promoter between “anchor” and “AT-rich” (− 10 sequence) element could impair the initiation-elongation transition (the so-called promoter clearance).
 On one hand, recognition of double strand “anchor” sequence in promoters may be strongly influenced by G-quadruplex that could create a physical barrier that hinders RNAP binding or complicates promoter recognition by σ factors.
 On the other hand, RNAP binding might also facilitate G-quadruplex formation on antisense strand after promoter melting, which ultimately might hamper the initiation-elongation transition.
 Regulation of G-quadruplex folding and unfolding by G-quadruplex-binding proteins might represent a general mechanism to modulate promoter activity (Di Salvo et al 2018).